AntoniO4333/WPF_Learning_English_App/README.md

 ____

-This project contains connected DB (Entity framework), SingleTone, library developed for this project.
+This project contains connected DB (Entity framework), parsing from from third-party apps, SingleTone pattern, MVVM pattern, DLL library developed for this project.